 An interesting project you are currently working on?

-I am working with Lee Yanor and the curator Tamara Abramovich on an artist’s book by Yanor, around her video work Come About, which is currently on display at MUZA (Eretz Israel Museum Tel Aviv).
+I am working with Lee Yanor and the curator Tamara Abramovich on an artist’s book by Yanor, around her video work Come About, which is currently on display at MUZA (Eretz Israel Museum, Tel Aviv).
 She combines works from recent decades—the book is a strong visual experience with rhythm, sound, and pulse [read more about it on Madaf's Instagram Here].

-Who should we invite next to the By The Book?
+Who should we invite next?

-Keren Golan.
+Keren and Golan.

 Avihai Mizrahi (b.
 1979).
 Independent designer and artist, lecturer in visual communication at various academic institutions for the past 15 years.
 Graduated with honors, M.Des., Industrial Design, About Design, Bezalel (2016); B.Des., Department of Visual Communication, Bezalel (2007).
 Owner of a multidisciplinary design studio in Tel Aviv, active in a wide variety of projects and collaborations in Israel and abroad.
 The studio specializes in the field of art and culture: curating and designing exhibitions, catalogs, festivals and cultural events; and in the commercial field: branding and design for small businesses.